Chase Rettig

-Chase McDonald Rettig (born September 26, 1991) is an American football quarterback who is currently a free agent.
+Chase McDonald Rettig (born September 26, 1991) is an American former football quarterback.
 He played college football at Boston College.
 He was the starting quarterback for the Boston College Eagles from 2010 to 2013.
-His younger brother Hayden played quarterback at Rutgers University.
-Chase was signed by the Green Bay Packers after going undrafted in 2014.
+Rettig was signed by the Green Bay Packers after going undrafted in 2014.

 Early life

 Rettig is the son of Mark and Carol Rettig, the second-oldest of their three sons.
-He played football at LaSalle High School in Pasadena, California prior to his senior season, when he played for San Clemente High School in San Clemente, California.
+He played football at La Salle High School in Pasadena, California prior to his senior season, when he played for San Clemente High School in San Clemente, California.
 Rettig transferred to San Clemente to be closer to his father's place of business.

-In two years at LaSalle he threw for 3,800 yards and 40 touchdowns.
+In two years at La Salle he threw for 3,800 yards and 40 touchdowns.
 He earned All-Camino Real League first-team honors in 2007 and 2008, and All-State Underclassman first-team honors in his sophomore year.
 In his senior season at San Clemente, Rettig threw for 1,748 yards and 18 touchdowns, earning All-South Coast League first-team and Orange County All-Academic first-team honors.
 Rettig played in the Under Armour All-American Game at Tropicana Field in Saint Petersburg, Florida on January 2, 2010.
 He chose Boston College over Tennessee and USC.